czembower/puppet-blob/README.md

 environment with appropriately scoped access permission.
 Alternate methods require sensitive credentials to be present in the manifest.
 In contrast, the 'client ID' method is bound to a verified identity and therefore carries a considerably lower risk factor.

+The 'mode' parameter is currently implemented in a rudimentary fashion that simply applies the defined mode after the object is retrieved from Blob.
+Ongoing enforcement of posix/windows file permissions should be managed with a more appropriate method.